ouspg/libfuzzerfication/docker/stubs/mysamplelib/README.md

  * [`dictionary.txt`](dictionary.txt)-file as a sample dictionary for dictionary aided fuzzing strategy
  * [`corpus/](corpus/)-directory as a sample corpus for the corpus aided fuzzing strategy
  * [`Dockerfile`](Dockerfile) to make this demonstration easily repeatable

+Last but not least.
+There is at least one *crash-boom-bang* (read beyond bounds) bug that the fuzzer should find.

 # Building